BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 - **Success**: Sufficient trust declarations are collected to affirm the trustworthiness of the subject based on these external references.
   - If insufficient trust declarations are collected, references may be rechecked until sufficient are collected (phase 4).
   - If insufficient trust declarations are collected, a new Introduction may be requested with different or additional references (phase 1).
 - **Use Case (The Kitchen Remodeling):** Hank checks Carala's contractor # in the state databasae and calls up her references for their testimonials.
-He calls up the phone number on her business card and assesses the professionalism of her office manager's response.
+He calls up the phone number on her business card and affirms the professionalism of her office manager's response.
 Finally, he asks friends and family to see if anyone has heard about her.
 He then synthesizes those responses into an overall (but not binary) picture that affirms her trustworthiness for this task.
 -  **Lexicon:**
    - **Key Terms**:
       - ___Preparatory Verbs.___ ENDORSE [entity].